robomechanics/RFTmodeling/README.md

 Affiliation: [The Robomechanics Lab at Carnegie Mellon University](https://www.cmu.edu/me/robomechanicslab/)<br />

-The code has been tested under [ROS] Melodic on Ubuntu 18.04.
+The code has been tested under Ubuntu 18.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ## Usage